millerlogic/container-init-cmd/README.md

 Note that you should use the JSON array notation with CMD otherwise your volumes might not sync with the shell in time.

 The docker USER must be root; if you want another user, you can use ENV CMD_USER=

+Tested with Debian containers, might work with Ubuntu and perhaps others.